EnderBaggins/Aperture_plotting/README.md

 - `colorplot`: Makes a color plot of the data.
 Uses the `pcolormesh` function and sets the colorbar. saves the colorbar as an attribute of the `apt_plot` object. apt_plot.cbar.
 This allows a hardcoded updating for fontsize

 - `lineout`: Makes a line plot of the data fld values at a specific theta value (default `pi/2`).

+- `particle_plot`: Makes a histogram plot of the particle data. allows for species, x_key, and y_key to be specified.
+Only accessible with add_particle_plot, as add_plot gets confusing with the extra arguments.

 - Other plotting functions to be added